ddbj/www/_ddbj/organism-e.md

 - [taxonomic lineage](#lineage)
 - [process of sampling and/or sequencing](#isolate)

+---

 ### 4. Artificially constructed sequences  {#syn}

-In many cases, artificially constructed sequences are uniformly named "synthetic construct", or, "eukaryotic synthetic construct".
+In general, artificially constructed sequences are uniformly named "synthetic construct" or "eukaryotic synthetic construct".
 Sometimes, vector names or something like that are described 'as is' in the organism name.
+When you like to submit sequences of only some specific genes, use "synthetic construct" or "eukaryotic synthetic construct".
+If you like to submit complete sequences of vectors or the likes, please give some name to them.
+To distiguish with natural plasmids. do not use the word, "plasmid ".

 Examples